Capital Controls and Offshore Trusts

 Capital controls are almost always imposed during a crisis, which means they arrive without meaningful advance warning.
 The announcement comes over a weekend or a holiday.
 By Monday morning, the restrictions are in effect and the window to move assets has closed.

-Capital controls are not a developing-world problem.
+Capital controls are not a developing-world phenomenon.
 They have been imposed by democracies, by EU member states, and by countries with advanced financial systems.

-Argentina (2011-2025).
+Argentina (2011–2025).
 Argentina imposed capital controls in 2011 under the Kirchner administration, restricting citizens from purchasing U.S. dollars.
 The controls were briefly lifted in 2015, then reimposed in 2019 when the peso collapsed again.
 For six years, ordinary Argentines could not legally buy more than $200 per month in foreign currency.
 Companies could not repatriate profits.
-A black market for dollars became the dominant exchange mechanism for the entire country.
+A black market for dollars became the dominant exchange mechanism.

-The controls were finally lifted in April 2025, but only after a $20 billion IMF bailout gave the central bank enough reserves to manage the transition.
+The controls were finally lifted in April 2025 after a $20 billion IMF bailout, supplemented by World Bank and Inter-American Development Bank packages totaling $22 billion, gave the central bank enough reserves to manage the transition.

 Greece (2015).
 Greece imposed capital controls during its debt crisis, limiting ATM withdrawals to €60 per day and banning international wire transfers entirely.
-The controls remained in place for over three years.
+The controls remained in place for over four years, finally lifting in September 2019.
 Greeks who had moved assets to foreign accounts before the crisis could access their money normally.
 Those who had not were locked in.

-Iceland (2008-2017).
-After the collapse of Iceland’s three largest banks, the government imposed capital controls that lasted nearly nine years.
+Iceland (2008–2017).
+After the collapse of Iceland’s three largest banks, whose combined assets were roughly ten times the country’s GDP, the government imposed capital controls that lasted nearly nine years.
 Foreign investors with assets in Icelandic krona could not convert to other currencies or move their money out of the country.
 The controls were necessary to prevent a total currency collapse, but they trapped billions in assets.

 United States (1933).
 Executive Order 6102 required U.S. citizens to surrender their gold to the Federal Reserve at a fixed price of $20.67 per ounce.
-After collection, the government revalued gold to $35 per ounce, effectively confiscating 40% of the value.
+After collection, the government revalued gold to $35 per ounce, effectively confiscating roughly 40% of the value.
 Citizens who held gold outside the country were unaffected.
+The ban on private gold ownership lasted 42 years.

-These are not obscure historical footnotes.
-Argentina’s controls ended less than a year ago.
+Argentina’s controls ended barely a year ago.
 Greece’s ended in 2019.
 Iceland’s ended in 2017.
 Capital controls are a recurring feature of modern financial crises, imposed by governments that had no stated intention of restricting capital flows until the crisis forced their hand.

 Why an Already-Funded Offshore Trust Is Immune